ADGEfficiency/programming-resources/data-engineering/data-engineering.md

 ## [Stanford Seminar - Big Data is (at least) Four Different Problems](https://youtu.be/S79-buNhdhI)

 Michael Stonebreaker - created first RMDBS INGRES

-Big data
-- volume
-- velocity
-- + one other?

 Where will there be disruption in the big data market